 The LVN Program at PJC may be completed in 12 months.
 Upon successful completion, the graduate receives a Certificate for Vocational Nursing and is eligible to take the National Council Licensure Examination to become a licensed vocational nurse (NCLEX-PN).

-This program is approved by the Texas Board of Nursing (BON) 333 Guadalupe Street, Suite 3-460, Austin, Texas, 78701, (512) 305-7400, www.bon.state.tx.us.
-The Licensed Vocational Nursing program prepares men and women to provide direct care to patients in acute and long term care facilities, physician's offices, clinics, and other types of health agencies.
-LVNs practice under the supervision of a registered nurse or physician.
+The LVN program is approved by the Texas Board of Nursing (BON), 333 Guadalupe Street, Suite 3-460, Austin, Texas, 78701, 512.305.7400, www.bon.state.tx.us.

 Admission To The LVN Program